dashpay/docs/wallets/android/getting-started.rst

 ---------------------

 When you first start your Dash Wallet, it will automatically generate a new wallet for you.
-The first thing you should do is back up this wallet by tapping the menu button in the top left corner and selecting **Safety** > **View recovery phrase**.
+It will then ask you to enter a PIN to protect spending from the wallet.
+The first thing you should do after setting a PIN is back up the wallet by tapping the menu button in the top left corner and selecting **Safety** > **View recovery phrase**.
 You will need this phrase to recover the funds later if you lose or damage your phone or need to transfer the account to another device.
 Write the phrase down and store it in a safe place - if you lose this, you will also lose access to your funds forever.
 If you prefer, you can also back up a password protected wallet file by selecting **Safety** > **Back up wallet**.

 .. image:: img/android-setup1.png
     :width: 160 px